hugerte/hugerte/modules/oxide-icons-default/README.md

 ## Building the icon pack
 The icon pack build process uses [Node](http://nodejs.org/) and [Gulp](http://gulpjs.com/).
 Make sure you have both installed before you continue.

-1. Install dependencies with `yarn`
+1. Install dependencies with `pnpm install`
-2. Build the icon pack using the `yarn run build` command.
+2. Build the icon pack using the `pnpm run build` command.